AdobeDocs/certification.en/help/certifications/aa/aa-p-business.md

 Section 4: General tool knowledge and troubleshooting (9%)

-* Understand different types of dimensions and parameters existing in Adobe Analytics (evars, props, and events)
+* Understand different types of dimensions and parameters existing in [!DNL Adobe Analytics] (evars, props, and events)
-* Determine how to export data from Adobe Analytics
+* Determine how to export data from [!DNL Adobe Analytics]

 >[!TAB Get prepped]